Frequently Asked Questions

 The Cupola is Gettysburg College's open access institutional repository and the foundation of our commitment to open access and open publishing.
 We collect and share scholarly and creative works produced by faculty, students, staff, and other members of the Gettysburg College community.
 The Cupola is an open repository, meaning its content is freely accessible to the world and searchable via Google Scholar and other search engines.

-The Cupola is managed by the Scholarly Communications department at Musselman Library, Gettysburg College.
+The Cupola is managed by the Scholarly Communications and Collections and Technical Services departments at Musselman Library, Gettysburg College.

 Gettysburg College students, faculty, and staff are eligible to submit work to The Cupola.
 Work featuring co-authors unaffiliated with Gettysburg College may be included, but the Library will only seek permission from the Gettysburg author(s).
 Faculty and staff interested in reporting their work to The Cupola should complete the College Authors/Faculty Notebook Submission Form.
 Faculty and students interested in nominating student work for The Cupola should complete the Student Nomination Form.